xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 * Katalon Studio 7.0.1
 * An active Katalon Studio Enterprise license

-## Install qTest Integration plugin
+## Install the qTest Integration plugin

 Please visit our [Katalon Store](https://store.katalon.com/product/136/qTest-Integration) to download this plugin.
 For further details on how to install and reload this plugin with a Katalon Studio Enterprise license, please see [this document](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#use-plugins-offline).